SensingKit/SensingKit-Android/README.md

 mSensingKit.stopContinuousSensingWithSensor(SKSensorType.LIGHT);
 ```

+For a complete description of our API, please refer to the [project website](https://www.sensingkit.org).

 ## Required Permissions

 Depending on the used sensor and its configuration, some additional permissions are required to be granted by the user.
 SensingKit automates this process by providing the following APIs: